ddmitov/perl-executing-browser/README.md

 ## Target Audience

-* Perl and JavaScript enthusiasts willing to create rapidly data-driven desktop applications with HTML4/5 & CSS2/3 GUI.
+* Perl and JavaScript enthusiasts creating custom data-driven desktop applications.
 * Perl developers willing to use the built-in Perl debugger in graphical mode.

 ## Applications using Perl Executing Browser